d3plus/d3plus-website/_examples/d3plus-network/getting-started/index.md

 ---
-title: Getting Started
+title: Simple Network
 width: 990
 height: 400
+time: 1500552936551
+date: July 20, 2017
 ---

-# Getting Started
+# Simple Network

-Given an array of nodes and an array of links, d3plus-network can create simple network visualization based on supplied x and y coordinates.
+Given an array of nodes and an array of links, d3plus-network creates a simple network visualization based on the supplied x and y coordinates.

 ```js
 var nodes = [